STEP-BY-STEP CALLIGRAPHY ENGRAVING TUTORIAL & TIPS

 Engraving have open many possibilities for customization.
 One of my favourite item to engrave are liquor bottles.
 They are beginner friendly (large surface areas), predictable outcome (mostly glass bottles) and almost foul-proof when you understand the basics of engraving.
 There are many ways to do it but this is how I used an ancient technique to practice my placement.
 I freehand my draft when I do not have the tools to create the image transfer but this beginner friendly technique will let you have an accurate preview of your lettering on the object before engraving.

 The tools of engraving are simple.
 You will find most of the cleaning tools from your home like Q-tips and cotton pads.
+You can read my blog for my tool of choice here.

 Alternatively, I also design all the lettering in Procreate on my iPad.
 With Procreate, you have the freedom of drafting without wasting.
 I then load my design on the computer and resize it before printing and tracing it to the working surface. â